 Market price risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market prices.
-The Group is exposed to market price risk arising from its investment in quoted unit trusts and investments in quoted shares listed on the Bursa Malaysia Securities Berhad.
+The Group is exposed to market price risk arising from its fixed income fund.
 These instruments are classified as held for trading.
 The Group does not have exposure to commodity price risk.